 The Norwegian maritime industry has developed many business partnerships in India, and is eager to do more.
 This is evident from the establishment in 2010 a Joint Working Group Maritime.
 Some of the areas identified for collaboration, are Coastal Shipping and Inland Waterways, LNG based Shipping, Cooperation in Ports and Sustainable Shipping.
 The Indian Naval Sector is also one where the Norwegian companies have a lot to contribute.

 The Norway India Partnership Initiative (NIPI) was established in 2006 through a joint statement by the then Prime Ministers.
 It had a vision to “provide catalytic, strategic support that would make a difference to the scaling up of quality child health services under the National Rural Health Mission”.
 During the first six years, the initiative focused primarily on four states (Bihar, Madhya Pradesh, Odisha and Rajasthan) and was implemented by the United Nations Office for Project Services (UNOPS); the United Nations Children’s Fund (UNICEF) and the World Health Organisation (WHO).
-In 2013, both countries decided to extend the duration of NIPI to 2017.
+In 2017, both countries decided to extend the duration of NIPI to 2021, for which a Memorandum of Understanding was signed recently between both governments.

 Culture is an important part of Norway's diplomatic missions around the world and an integrated part of our foreign policy.
 Our first White Paper to Parliament on culture was presented in 2013.
 Among other things, it highlights cultural rights and further cooperation in emerging economies like India – both with Norwegian partners but also in regional or global networks.
-Norway and India signed its current culture cooperation agreement in 2014.
+Norway and India have a culture cooperation agreement, which is the basis of our government-to-government partnership in the field of culture.
 The Norwegian Embassy in India works with several local and Norwegian partners, currently focusing on contemporary art, dance and music, literature and theatre.
 Norwegian artists like Henrik Ibsen and Edvard Munch are well-known in India, and continue to attract attention.
 Norwegian institutions such as Kulturtanken have been working with prestigious organizations like Spic Macay for over 13 years and helping build strong music relations between the countries.

-Norway is increasingly becoming a more attractive location for Indian filmmakers, since 2011, eight Indian films have been shot in Norway.
+Norway is increasingly becoming a more attractive location for Indian filmmakers, since 2015, six Indian films have been shot in Norway, supported by the Embassy.